 Furthermore, however good or bad, knowledgeable or stupid the governors may be, who will appoint them to their exalted office?
 Do they impose themselves by right of conquest, war or revolution?
 But in that case what guarantee has the public that they will be inspired by the general good?
 Then it is a clear question of a coup d'état and if the victims are dissatisfied the only recourse open to them is that of force to shake off the yoke.
-Are they selected from one particular class or party? in which case the interests and ideas of that class or party will certainly triumph, and the will and the interests of the others will be sacrificed.
-Are they elected by universal suffrage?
-But in that case the only criterion is in numbers, which certainly are proof neither of reason, justice nor ability.
-Those elected would be those most able to deceive the public; and the minority, which can well be the other half minus one, would be sacrificed.
-And all this without taking into account that experience has demonstrated the impossibility of devising an electoral machine where the successful candidates are at least the real representatives of the majority.
+Are they selected from one particular class or party?
+In which case the interests and ideas of that class or party will certainly triumph, and the will and the interests of the others will be sacrificed.
+Are they practice that method which in fact is the best, will in the end be adopted.